 The factors driving the value of the real property (i.e., the supply, demand and pricing for land and/or developed space in a given geographic or economic region or market).

 Land, and generally whatever is erected or affixed to the land that would be personal property if not attached.

-- Real rate of return
+- The real rate of return